cscorley/dissertation/chapters/2_related/1_tr_general.md

 ### Evaluation measures

-In the following section, we describe evaluation measures.
-We divide the measures into two groups: set-based measures and ranked-based measures.
+In the following section, I describe evaluation measures.
+I divide the measures into two groups: set-based measures and ranked-based measures.

-For the following discussion, we define the following sets: $A =
+For the following discussion, I define the following sets: $A =
 \{\mbox{relevant documents}\}$, the documents related to some query
 $q \in Q$; and $B = \{\mbox{retrieved documents}\}$, the documents retrieved for some query $q \in Q$.